fabiocosta0305/peppercarrot_fate/characters.md

 * Because I am a **witch of Zombiah** I get +2 when I **Forcibly Create Advantages** when **animating and re-animating non-living beings**.
 * Because I am a **princess of Qualicity** once per game session I can **summon a mechanical construct**.

+## Shichimi

+Shichimi is a 14 year old girl from the school of Ah.